Brasme/MoveVsCopyTest/Readme.md

+# C vs Cpp move/copy

-# This is simply a test showing how c++ use move instead of copy of large return values (which c does..)
+This is simply a test showing how c++ use move instead of copy of large return values (which c does..)

 # Output